jkopanski/denotational-hardware/readme.md

 The semantics of various representations are given by mappings from operationally motivated representations to their essential denotations.
 Those mappings are required to be homomorphic with respect to the shared programming interface.
-This requirement yields a collection of homomorphism equations whose solution is a correct implementation.
+This requirement yields a collection of homomorphism equations all solutions of which are correct implementations.
-As a happy byproduct, the homomorphisms also ensure that all expected laws hold.
+As a happy byproduct, the homomorphisms also ensure that all expected laws hold (assuming equivalence is denotational).

 ## Dependencies